-Dr. Mabuse - Watch Order: Lang Trilogy
+Dr. Mabuse Movies: Lang Trilogy

 Fritz Lang's three Mabuse films span four decades of the director's career, representing his personal exploration of the criminal mastermind across different eras of cinema and society.
 These films establish the character's iconic status and explore themes of hypnosis, surveillance, and psychological terror that would influence countless thrillers to come.